 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and career of Prentiss Barnes of Magnolia, Mississippi, who sang with the 1950s vocal group "The Moonglows" and is a member of the Rock and Roll Hall of Fame, and extend the sympathy of the Legislature to his surviving family on his passing.

-BE IT FURTHER RESOLVED, That this resolution be presented to the Executive Director of MAET and its board of trustees, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Prentiss Barnes and be made available to the Capitol Press Corps.